 But you’ve held my heart in your hands,

-Whispered in my ear as I easy dropped in heavens grandstands.
+Whispered in my ear as I ease dropped in heavens grandstands.

 Never held my breast,